USF-HII/usf-hii.github.io/pages/labdata-standard.md

 # Labdata Standard (Draft)

-*We will be introducing a Provider Airlock shortly, an intermediary location providing a "vacuum" (immutable, time-locked space) between a Provider Inbox and a Provider Repository.*
+*We will be introducing a Provider Airlock shortly, an intermediary location providing a "vacuum" (immutable, time-locked space) between a Study's Provider Inbox and its Provider Repository.*

 ## Purpose

-Establish a formal process for the ingress of omics data from a Provider into a Study's Data Coordination Center.
+Establish a formal process for the ingress of omics data from a Study's Provider into its Data Coordination Center.

 ## Namespace